 Situated at the start of the national Cotswold Way Trail, Chipping Campden is the quintessential Cotswold town, with its buildings and old-time ambience having been preserved by the fastidious Campden Trust since 1929.
 No messy telegraph and power cables sully the attractiveness of the high street here - all wires are buried underground or else brought into the backs of houses.
 Intrusive shop fronts are banned too.

-Another of Chipping Campden’s quirks (and attractions) is the huge variety of architectural styles that have endured through the centuries - from the 1627 National Trust Market Hall that looks like an Italian Renaissance loggia (but with Cotswold-style gables), to the dramatic Jacobean gatehouse to Campden Manor, also known as Old Campden House.
+Another of Chipping Campden’s quirks (and attractions) is the huge variety of architectural styles that have endured through the centuries - from the 1627 National Trust Market Hall that looks like an Italian Renaissance loggia (but with Cotswold-style gables) to the dramatic Jacobean gatehouse to Campden Manor House, also known as Old Campden House.

 Other Cirencester sights include Cirencester Park.
 Known locally as The Mansion, and set in a 3000-acre woodland and pasture park, its screened from the town by the tallest yew hedge in the world, no less.